 Canes right to go with Kid Kaaya: I'd not hand the reins to a 23-year-old transfer -- a stopgap solution -- unless he clearly proved himself better.
 Jake Heaps did not.
 So Al Golden was smart to opt for true freshman Brad Kaaya.
 Fast-forward the future.
 If Kaaya is the next great UM QB, find out now and have him for four seasons instead of three.

 Defrocked bully Incognito gets another shot: Tampa Bay Bucs have ousted Dolphins bully Richie Incognito in for a look.
 Glad Miami has sanitized itself of Incognito, but I don't begrudge him another chance elsewhere.
 To the Bucs: Bully for you!

 Paying Little Leaguers.
 No, seriously.
 Somebody said that: So evidently Mo'ne Davis being on national TV and the cover of Sports Illustrated at age 13 isn't enough, and she should get a cut of the profits.
 Gawd.
 Somewhere, the dollar-struck father of a 6-year-old T-ball phenom is trying to reach Drew Rosenhaus.

 Tiger, your desperation is showing: Tiger Woods has parted ways with swing coach Sean Foley.
 Coach-changing and swing-tinkering are sure signs a golfer is desperate.
 So is this: Bearing down on age 39, struggling to stay healthy, and not having won a major since 2008.

-Click back often because we update and add to these latest blogposts often...
+Click back often because we update and add to our latest blogposts myriad times daily...